Maciusk12/XPG-cracker/README.md

 3. To launch it make sure you are in the same directory as the script
 4. Use python cracker.py to start the menu
 5. Choose all the parameters - the page, the username, the wordlist, and the amount of workers
-6. Wait for it to find it, it'll print out the password when it'll find it
+6. Wait for it to find the password, it'll print it out when it'll find it

 USE IT ONLY ON YOUR PRIVATE NETWORKS.
 I AM NOT RESPONSIBLE FOR ANY HARM DONE WITH THIS TOOL.